Tag Archives: #coach

 You must have a divine heart to be so full of vigor when life is a misery, filled with it like a precious vase… – Olya Aman

-Her life is a sad song for an outsider and a bright red fire for those who have the privilege to know the divine rebellion of her smile, the cheering appreciativeness of her spirit, and the great resoluteness of her mind.
+Her life is a sad song for an outsider and a bright red fire for those who have the privilege to know the divine rebellion of her smile and the great resoluteness of her mind.

 My mother gifted me with her beautiful diary on my 30th birthday.
-I painstakingly pieced this story from the several treasured excerpts from it.
+I painstakingly pieced this story together from the treasured excerpts of her diary.

 May 1988: “I buried myself in the full of soul eyes of my dying husband.
 I know I need to think of my dear child and myself for her sake, but it is so hard to tear myself from his bedside.
 His sufferings make my heart weep.
 I wish I could sacrifice myself and save him.
 His voice rising painfully when he holds my hand and pronounces my name.
 I quiver with restrained grief and smile to cheer him up.”